Stabilizability and lower spectral radius for linear switched systems with singular matrices: Introduction

 for any norm.
 A new radius proposed in \cite{jungers2017feedback}, called the stabilizability radius, is defined as follows.

 These three radii trivially satisfy $\tilde{\rho}\leq\check{\rho}\leq\hat{\rho}$ and describe different properties of the switched system with different terminology in the literature.
-In this paper, we have \begin{itemize} \item A switched system is called stable if $\hat{\rho}(\mathcal{M}) < 1$ (see, for example, \cite{jungers2009joint}). \item A switched system is called uniformly stabilizable or open loop stabilizable in the literature if $\check{\rho}(\mathcal{M}) < 1$ (see, for example, \cite{jungers2009joint}). \item A switched system is called pointwise stabilizable if $\tilde{\rho}(\mathcal{M}) < 1$ (proposition 2.5 in \cite{jungers2017feedback}). \end{itemize} Stanford first showed that pointwise stabilizability is different from uniform stabilizability in \cite{stanford1979stability}.
+In this paper, we have \begin{itemize} \item A switched system is called asymptotically stable if and only if $\hat{\rho}(\mathcal{M}) < 1$ (see, for example, \cite{guglielmi2013stability}). \item A switched system is called uniformly stabilizable or open loop stabilizable in the literature if $\check{\rho}(\mathcal{M}) < 1$ (see, for example, \cite{jungers2009joint}). \item A switched system is called pointwise stabilizable if $\tilde{\rho}(\mathcal{M}) < 1$ (proposition 2.5 in \cite{jungers2017feedback}). \end{itemize} Stanford first showed that pointwise stabilizability is different from uniform stabilizability in \cite{stanford1979stability}.

 The stabilizability radius $\tilde{\rho}$, first introduced in \cite{jungers2017feedback}, had many implicit studies beforehand, for example, Ref.~\cite{lee2010supervisory} considered this problem in measurement scheduling and other cases, and Ref.~\cite{hernandez2011discrete} considered this problem with applications in HIV drug control.
-For non-singular matrix sets, $\tilde{\rho}$ has been proved to have several lower bounds in \cite{dettmann2020lower}.
+For non-singular matrix sets, $\tilde{\rho}$ has been proved to have several lower bounds in \cite{dettmann2020lower}, but it would be good to know a lower bound of $\tilde{\rho}$ for an arbitrary matrix set.
+Let us mention two simple examples \begin{example} (Based on an example first given in \cite{stanford1979stability}) Switched system with $\mathcal{M}=\{M_1,M_2\}$ such that